-- (1) expenditure for the existing eight KICs (reflecting that for three of them the partnership agreements will come to an end by 2024) and the launch of two new KICs (one in 2022 or 2023 and a second one in 2026); - (2) EIT administrative expenditure; and - (3) expenses for preparation, monitoring, control, audit, evaluation and other activities and expenditures necessary for managing and implementing the activities of the EIT, as well as evaluating the achievement of its objectives in accordance with Article 12(6) of the Horizon Europe Regulation.
+- (1) expenditure for the existing nine KICs (reflecting that for three of them the Partnership Agreements have come to an end by 2024 and as of 1 January 2025 the cooperation with these KICs continue under the terms of the Memoranda of Cooperation) and the launch of one new KIC in 2026; - (2) EIT administrative expenditure; and - (3) expenses for preparation, monitoring, control, audit, evaluation and other activities and expenditures necessary for managing and implementing the activities of the EIT, as well as evaluating the achievement of its objectives in accordance with Article 12(6) of the Horizon Europe Regulation.

-In accordance with the EIT Strategic Innovation Agenda 2021-2027, around EUR 2 854 000 000 (96 % of the total EIT budget) is envisaged to fund existing and new KICs in the period of 2021-2027 of which:
+In accordance with the EIT Strategic Innovation Agenda 2021-2027, around EUR 2 854 000 000 (96 % of the total EIT budget) is envisaged to fund existing and the new KIC in the period of 2021-2027 of which:

-- (a) at least 10 % and a maximum of 15 % shall be dedicated to the RIS; - (b) a maximum of 7 % shall be dedicated to Cross-KIC activities, including support for KICs for which the Partnership Agreement is expired or terminated; - (c) a maximum of 3 % shall be dedicated to a pilot higher education initiative of three years.
+- (a) at least 10 % and a maximum of 15 % shall be dedicated to the RIS; - (b) a maximum of 7 % shall be dedicated to Cross-KIC activities, including support for KICs for which the Partnership Agreement is expired or terminated;

+(c) a maximum of 3 % had to be dedicated to a pilot higher education initiative of three years.